snath-xoc/xarray_loader/README.md

 ## Gist of it.

-Forecast data is multi-dimensional, now that we have lovely zarr-format data it literally is structured into scalable sub-directories like this (in a simplified manner), although the same holds for any Hierarchical Data Format types (HDF, netCDF4) but not literally:
+Forecast data is multi-dimensional, now that we have lovely zarr-format data it literally is structured into scalable sub-directories like this (in a simplified manner), although the same figuratively holds for any Hierarchical Data Format types (HDF, netCDF4):

 ```bash!
 .